List of Samurai Sentai Shinkenger characters: Doukoku Chimatsuri

 Learning of the seal placed on him, Doukoku briefly changes his plans to target Takeru as the death of the Shiba House would ensure that he would never be sealed again.
 But when that plan failed, Doukoku has his force carry on the original plan without giving wind of this knowledge to any Ayakashi with his own agenda.
 During the summer while in a comatose state that leaves him open to his enemies, Doukoku manages to suppress his magnified power.
 Later, after learning of Akamaro's true colors, Doukoku risks his life to enter the mortal realm to repair Dayu's shamisen after driving off Akumaro and defeating Shinken Red.
 As a result, he has to be submerged in the Sanzu River to rehydrate.
-But after the Shiba Clan true's eighteenth head is revealed, Doukoku's followers attempt to speed up his awakening by increasing the amount of suffering until Dayu uses Shinza's anguish to bring Doukoku back to the mortal realm.
+But after the Shiba House's true 18th head is revealed, Doukoku's followers attempt to speed up his awakening by increasing the amount of suffering until Dayu uses Shinza's anguish to bring Doukoku back to the mortal realm.
 After absorbing Dayu's energy to heal his body, Doukoku gains immunity to the Sealing Character and can now endure being in the mortal realm without drying up.
 As a result, Doukoku overpowers the Shinkengers before bringing the Rokumon Junk into the mortal realm when the Sanzu River floods the city.
 Thinking he had broken the Shinkengers' spirits when they attempt to defeat him, Doukoku is immobilized before Shinken Blue delivers the final blow.
 Assuming his second life, Doukoku overpowers SamuraiHaOh, blasting it and throwing off its components until only ShinkenOh remains, then impales it on his sword.
 However, the Shinkengers take advantage of the events and mortally wound him before he explodes.
 He attempts to take the Shinkengers down with him, but this fails as they survive the explosion.

 Doukoku's personal weapons are the Shōryū Bakuzantō (昇竜抜山刀) and the Kōryū Gaiseitō (降竜蓋世刀).
 He also possessed the power to seal his fellow Gedoushu.